 - Peaceful transfer of power

-State of Arizona Senior Advisors
+State of Arizona Co-Directors

 Don Henninger has been a top media executive and business leader in Arizona for over 35 years, serving in a number of roles at The Phoenix Gazette/Arizona Republic, including managing editor.
 He then moved on to a 14-year run as publisher/CEO of the Phoenix Business Journal.